Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 ## 2025/07/21 ##

 - Implemented the functionality to enter a user's public page by clicking on their name, and improved the design of the friends page.

+## 2025/08/15 ##

+- Trying to pulled images from Docker Hub to Microsoft Azure containers.

+## 2025/08/16 ##

+- Go through setbacks and hardships.

+## 2025/08/17 ##

+- Go through setbacks and hardships.

+## 2025/08/18 ##

+- 💥 Removed dependency on prod.yml, added a health check for Angular, and modified the Nginx configuration.

+- Successfully pulled the Angular image from Docker Hub to a Microsoft Azure container and deployed it with HTTPS enabled.

+## 2025/08/19 ##

+- 💥 Added a health check route for Flask and modified the database connection logic to prevent the app from shutting down on failure.

+- Successfully pulled Flask from Docker Hub into a Microsoft Azure container and connected it to a PostgreSQL database.

+## 2025/08/20 ##

+- 💥 Fixed all hardcoded API URLs in the frontend and corrected the allowed HTTP methods.

+- Made most features functional after deployment to Azure, except for the scheduled crawler.